 Get to know the Liberal Arts faculty who are putting science in historical, literary, and social science contexts.
 This curated series of science and technology studies courses are perfect for the student interested in medicine, science, high-tech or health career paths.
 No pre-requisite knowledge is required for these courses, many of which satisfy Tulane core requirements, including: service-learning, race and inclusion, and writing.

-This cluster of courses have practical foci as we develop leadership roles and creative careers in industries reshaped by global crises.
-Students can complete Tier-2 and Tier-3 requirements for the School of Liberal Arts Management Minor (SLAMM) through this program.
+This cluster of courses have practical foci as we develop leadership roles and careers in creative and cultural industries, such as music, film/TV, museums, design, and the arts.
+Courses in storytelling focus on new digital forms and practices.
+Students can complete requirements for either the Digital Media Practices Major or the Strategy, Leadership and Analytics Minor (SLAM) through this program.

-Rescheduled due to COVID-19 for Summer 2021
+Rescheduled due to COVID-19 for Summer 2022

-This two-week service learning summer course addresses the processes of language death, as well as methods and initiatives for language revitalization.
+This two-week service-learning summer course addresses the processes of language death, as well as methods and initiatives for language revitalization.
 Students will learn effective second language teaching methods and elementary Tunica.
 They will then apply what they have learned, serving as teaching assistants during the tribe's Language Summer Camp.
 The Tunica tribe will host the course in Marksville for the week of the Summer Camp.

 Registration for current Tulane students: https://classschedule.tulane.edu/Search.aspx

 Registration information for non-Tulane students: https://applygrad.tulane.edu/register/?id=25d89c89-3d6f-42bb-99ef-9f17325f9927

 For additional information about School of Liberal Arts Summer Programs, please contact Kendre Paige.